 - Copy of your personal statement

-Your mobile phone will be particularly handy for browsing undergraduate Clearing vacancies on the UCAS website.
-There are currently thousands of places still available, so it's likely you will find something suitable.
+There are usually thousands of places still available, so it's likely you will find something suitable.

 I’ve met my firm offer